hrj/abandon/README.md

    -i <input-file-path>         Specifies the path to an input file
 ```

-The config file can specify which reports to generate and the report's settings.
-Eventually all of these options would be
-exposed as command line parameters too.
+The config file can specify which reports to generate and how.
+Some of these options are available as command line parameters too.

 As of now, the preferred way of running the program is by specifying a config file.
-Look at `testCases/complete.conf` for an example config file.
+Look at `examples/simple/accounts.conf` for an example config file.

 ### Roadmap